Choosing Between Types of Business Structures For Tax and Liability Protection

 Does that sound crazy?
 Maybe.
 But it’s the way the system works here in the Golden State.

-Let’s say that instead, Abel and Baker set up a Limited Partnership.
+Let’s say Abel and Baker set up a Limited Partnership.
 But first, Abel creates a corporation called Abel, Inc. Abel is the president of Abel, Inc., but Abel, Inc. is the General Partner in the ice cream business and Baker is the Limited Partner.
 In California, they have to register the Limited Partnership and pay the $800 minimum franchise tax.
 But the franchise tax is a small price to pay for Limited Liability.
 Abel, Inc. has unlimited liability, but Abel himself does not.
 Abel has limited his potential loss to the amount of money he put into the business.
 Baker’s loss is also limited to the amount of money he put in as a Limited Partner.

 Now when Charlie is found one percent at fault, the Limited Partnership is jointly and severally liable for special damages, but not Abel and Baker individually.
 Abel Inc. is responsible as General Partner, but only to the extent of the capital that Abel put into Abel Inc. That means the medical bills for the bus passengers still exceed $10 million.
 The ice cream shop may fold, but the bills won’t ruin Abel and Baker personally.